 No one’s childhood is perfect.
 When we look back there’s always something we weren’t happy with or would look to change.

 Then there’s 46 years of having to adapt into a life that didn’t allow me to live alongside a disability I should have known about.
-Having the support around Cerebral Palsy would have allowed me to work through and understand my neurological issues.
+Having the support around cerebral palsy would have allowed me to work through and understand my neurological issues.

 I have come to terms with many things, but I’m not sure how I’m supposed to come to terms with the enormity of what I see as an injustice.
-Although childhood emotional neglect is what an emotional vacuum is, I am lucky it didn’t stop me from wanting to find out.
+Although childhood emotional neglect is what an emotional vacuum is, I am so lucky it didn’t stop me from wanting to find out.

 My life would then be changed forever in the form of a diagnosis and The CP Diary.